Tell me about general conversion issues when converting my MYOB data file to QuickBooks

 Last updated: Jul 09, 2013

 I have installed QuickBooks 2008 or later on my computer and now I can't convert my MYOB data file.

 The version of QuickBooks included in the QuickBooks Upgrade Kit is a Trial version.
 Once you have installed any version of Quickbooks 2007 or earlier on a computer (including another trial version), the trial version cannot be installed on that computer.

 The MYOB Conversion Tool cannot use the version of QuickBooks SDK tools that installed with your copy of QuickBooks.
 You will need to:

-- do a Clean Uninstall of QuickBooks 2008 or later
+- Perform a clean uninstall of QuickBooks 2008 or later

 - Do one of the following